 The BPA concluded that, due to the nature of U.S. Caribbean fisheries, it was unlikely that any of the alternatives proposed in the Caribbean SFA Amendment would significantly reduce bycatch.
 Most Caribbean fishermen utilize all they catch, and those fisheries that are noted for producing large amounts of bycatch (e.g., trawling) are essentially absent from the U.S. Caribbean.
 Thus, bycatch is not as significant an issue in the U.S. Caribbean compared to other regions.
 What little bycatch occurs is generally confined to regulatory discards, which would be minimally affected by the gear restriction alternatives evaluated in the BPA.
 The BPA also concluded that the direct effects to the biological environment from any of those proposed alternatives would be minimal.
 Additionally, one or more alternatives may result in a direct, but relatively minor, effect to the socio-economic and administrative environment, due to the required modifications of fishing gear.
 In contrast, anecdotal information suggests that the only reason for large-mesh net fisheries is to illegally fish for turtles.
 Similarly, most trap fishermen already employ only one escape panel.
 Regardless, the Caribbean Fishery Management Council (Council) also opted to prohibit the use of gill and trammel nets in the U.S. Caribbean EEZ (excluding some bait and species not managed by the FMP), primarily to reduce fishing mortality, though it will also have ancillary benefits in the reduction of bycatch.
 The effects of the management regime implemented in 2005 have not been fully assessed to determine the impact of bycatch.
-To date, the Council has not implemented a federal permit system for commercial and charter boat fishermen participating in the harvest of Council-managed species, as proposed in the Caribbean SFA Amendment.
-However, the USVI has modified their commercial trip tickets to include the reporting of bycatch.
-The form collects data on the amount of bycatch and whether the bycatch is released alive or dead.
+The alternatives implemented for the U.S. Caribbean EEZ in 2005 were to varying degrees also implemented in USVI territorial waters in the U.S. Caribbean.
+Moreover, the USVI implemented additional regulations for the commercial and recreational harvest.
+To date, the Council has not implemented a federal permit system for commercial and charter boat fishermen participating in the harvest of Council managed species, as proposed in the Caribbean SFA Amendment.